-- (1) Many of the highest-exposed individuals at the Rocky Flats Plant were not monitored for neutron exposure from April 1, 1952, through December 31, 1958. - (2) There were significant process changes during this time period which make it infeasible to use data from later periods to estimate neutron doses during this time period. - (3) Observed large variations between individual neutron dose rates and neutronphoton ratios suggest that using a correction factor at the building level is not adequate for purposes of estimating individual doses. - (4) During the period 1952 through 1958, there were activities at the Rocky Flats Plant that had the potential to expose some workers to significant neutron doses.
+- (1) It is not possible to definitively establish that the highest-exposed Rocky Flats Plant workers were monitored for neutrons during the time period from 1959 through 1966. - a.
+During this period of time, there were activities on the Rocky Flats Plant site that had the potential to expose some workers to significant neutron doses.
+These activities generated neutrons with varying energy spectra, making it difficult to quantify doses accurately. - b.
 At the commencement of operations at the Rocky Flats Plant in 1952, the site had limited neutron monitoring capabilities.
 Neutron exposures were monitored using glass track plates supplied by the Los Alamos Scientific Laboratory, and there were only about 20 plates per exchange cycle available.
-Neutron exposure monitoring continually improved throughout the period 1952-1966, at which point all highest exposed workers were monitored. - (5) Pursuant to 42 C.F.R. § 83.13(c)(1), it was determined that there is insufficient information either to estimate the maximum radiation dose for every type of cancer for which radiation doses are reconstructed that could have been incurred under plausible circumstances by any member of the class, or to estimate the radiation doses of members of the class more precisely than a maximum dose estimate. - (6) There is sufficient information to reconstruct certain components of internal and external dose for members of the class.
+Starting in the late 1950's, neutron exposures were monitored using film badges, beginning with those workers judged to be at highest risk by the health physics staff.
+Throughout the early 1960's, the neutron monitoring program was expanded and more workers were brought into the program, culminating with the inclusion of the highest exposed workers in the neutron monitoring program by 1967. - (2) The reconstruction of unmonitored workers' doses during this period, using neutron-to-photon ratio techniques, results in these workers receiving some of the highest neutron exposures at the site, however the inherent uncertainty in this technique precludes establishing an upper-bound dose. - (3) Pursuant to 42 C.F.R. § 83.13(c)(1), it was determined that there is insufficient information either to estimate the maximum radiation dose for every type of cancer for which radiation doses are reconstructed that could have been incurred under plausible circumstances by any member of the class, or to estimate the radiation doses of members of the class more precisely than a maximum dose estimate. - (4) There is sufficient information to reconstruct certain components of internal and external dose for members of the class.